-The Tower of London is a quintessentially British experience, steeped in history dating back to 1066.
+The Tower of London is a quintessentially British experience, drenched in history that dates all the way back to 1066.
 It is impossible to overstate the importance of this London icon.
-Within these hallowed halls sit the treasures of the United Kingdom – the crown jewels.
-However, you’ll also hear of untold horrors committed by and against kings and queens.
-All of this is observed by the ravens who guard the tower.
-It’s said that if the ravens ever leave the tower will fall!
+Within these walls sit the UK’s most prized possessions: the crown jewels.
+Not only can you have a snoop at those while you’re there, but you can also hear of all untold horrors committed by and against kings and queen, and soak up the ever-so eerie atmosphere of one of the most haunted attractions in the world.

 The Tower of London boasts nearly a millennium of history.
-It’s a symbol of royalty but also one of power and has played such a role since its erection in 1066, commissioned by William the Conqueror.
-The structure has evolved through the ages, as a royal palace, prison, torture chamber, treasury and tourist attraction.
+It’s a symbol of royalty but has also been a symbol of power, ever since being built in 1066, commissioned by William the Conqueror.
+The structure has evolved through the ages, and the Tower of London has played the part of a royal palace, a prison, a torture chamber, a treasury and – of course – a tourist attraction.

-If walls could speak… The Tower of London is steeped in history.
-From the imprisonment and bloody execution of Ann Boleyn and Sir Thomas More to the modern day.
-Notable prisoners and even victims of execution at the tower also include Catherine Howard, and Lady Jane Grey.
-Those of high society were executed within but gruesome executions outside of the walls provided public entertainment.
+If walls could talk, the Tower of London would certainly have plenty to chat about, from the imprisonment and bloody beheadings of Anne Boleyn and Sir Thomas More to the modern day.
+Notable prisoners and other victims of execution at the tower also include Catherine Howard, and Lady Jane Grey.
+Those of high society were executed within, but gruesome executions outside of the walls also took place to provide public entertainment.

 One captivating story is that of the two princes.
-Two nobles, one of whom was destined to become king, mysteriously disappeared after having been imprisoned in the tower.
+Two nobles (one of whom was destined to become king) mysteriously disappeared after having been imprisoned in the tower.
 What happened to them?
 We may never know but there is plenty of speculation given the backstabbing nature of royal politics in fifteenth-century England.
+Eek!

 Where is the Tower of London and how to get there

 You’ll find the Tower of London on the North Bank of the Thames and it truly is a sight to behold.
-You can get the tube (London Underground) to Tower Hill station and then it’s only a few minutes’ walk away.
-If you’re able to walk there, it’s definitely worth doing so because the views along the Thames are spectacular and that’s where most of the sights can be seen.
+You can get the Tube to Tower Hill station and then it’s just a short walk from there.
+If you’re able to walk there, it’s definitely worth doing so, because the views along the Thames are pretty spectacular.

 What to expect when you visit

-In true British style, this place isn’t open late.
-The last admission is 4.30 pm and the place closes at 5.30 pm so don’t be tardy!
-Actually, the best time to visit, hands down, is when it opens at around 9-10 am.
-You’ll be perusing while the tourists are snoozing and it’s such a huge place that even if there are a couple of hundred visitors there, it will feel pretty empty.
+In true British style, the Tower of London isn’t open late.
+The last admission is at 4.30 pm and the place closes at 5.30 pm – so try not to be tardy!
+The best time to visit – in our humble opinion – is when it opens at around 9-10 am.
+You’ll be perusing while the tourists are snoozing and it’s so bloomin’ huge that even with a couple of hundred visitors there, it still feels pretty empty.

 FAQs